kooscode/srgh-matrix-trinity/README.md

 So after reading a book and few tutorials on Verilog, I downloaded the free Xilinx ISE 14.7 IDE and went about implementing the all the code in this repo to perform steps 1 through 5 and all the rest of the logic to auto restart and retry and additionally use I2C based slowdown instead of South Bridge DEBUG "Muffin" style slowdown.

-I have to say, getting everthing to work and fit into a 64 cell CPLD, was REALLY tricky!!
+I have to say, getting everything to work and fit into a 64 cell CPLD, was REALLY tricky!!
 Everyone I spoke to told me that it can't be done..
 Well..
 I finally cracked it and it all fit and seemed to work as planned.

 I played with the Glitch Timer values and I finally got it to glitch and XELL loaded up!!!
 HOLY SHIT, IT WORKS!!!! but it was VERY inconsistent..
 I could only get it to sucessfully glitch like once or twice after many many many reset cycles..